Bridges On The Derwent

 SHOTLEY GROVE

-A few hundred yards west of the previous footbridge at Shotley Grove is another footbridge, known as the Iron Bridge, which crosses the river at the end of a footpath branching off the narrow minor road which climbs steeply up the western edge of Blackhill towards Allensford.
+Floodwaters carried off most of the old bridge on 6th September 2008 (see pictures below).
+The new bridge, called the Papermill Footbridge, was constructed a hundred yards downstream of the old one and it is wider (2 metres) and 30 metres long and is of more solid construction.
+It came in two sections which were then bolted together.
+Its height makes it safe from flood damage.
+It is located a few hundred yards west of Footbridge 1 and crosses the river near the end of a footpath branching off the narrow minor road which climbs steeply up the western edge of Blackhill towards Allensford.
 There are houses on both sides of the footbridge, including a very old farmhouse.
-The river is, as usual, very wooded here and the footbridge is often shaded in summer when the trees are covered with leaves.
+The Derwent is as usual, very wooded here and the footbridge is often shaded in summer when the trees are covered with leaves.

-The river is fairly shallow and this is a quiet spot away from the traffic and with a pleasant walk along the path on the north side.
+The river is fairly shallow and this is a quiet spot away from the traffic and with a pleasant walk along the path on the north side where new fencing has been erected.

 On Saturday 6 September the bridge was severely damaged by floodwaters when heavy rain caused the Derwent to swell and flood.
-The bridge already had scaffolding erected while under repair.
+The bridge already had scaffolding erected while under repair and ready for painting.

 Shotley Bridge Footbridge 2 Facts